AndresHerrera/geoapi/README.md

 # GeoAPI Example

-RESTful API with Node.js to provide geographic data stored in PostgreSQL / PostGIS.
+A very simple RESTful API with Node.js and Express to provide geographic data stored in PostgreSQL / PostGIS

 ## Requirements